-OTHER ANIMALS AT THE CANADIAN ROCKIES
+OTHER ANIMALS IN THE CANADIAN ROCKIES

 The coyote looks like a medium-sized dog.
-It has a thick tail, and its fur has a grayish brown color.
+It has a thick tail, and its fur has a grayish-brown color.

 There is no estimate of how many lynxes live in the Rockies.

-Another animal in danger of extinction in the Rocky Mountains of Canada is the Caribou.
+Another animal in danger of extinction in the Rocky Mountains of Canada is the caribou.
 This deer is similar in size to an elk but with lighter colored hair.
 It is also different because both females and males have antlers with a peculiar shape.